 And some leading researchers have linked the protein in dairy, casein, to cancer.
 Seriously.
 There is a link to an article below by T. Colin Campbell.
 He has been seriously criticised for his China Study but his studies with rats with elevated levels of casein and relative rates of cancer have been replicated many times.

 Dairy based yoghurts, kefir and cottage cheese are allowed on some of the cancer protocols.
-This is for two reasons:
+This is for three reasons:

 Refined foods: Yep!
 This is what a whole foods diet is all about.
 Cutting out refined foods.
 We all know that breads, pastas, flours are very high in simple carbohydrates and convert to glucose in the body quickly.
 They give us a quick spike in energy and then a come down.
 They also create high insulin levels which are linked to inflammation and cancer.